syseleven/grav-docs-syseleven-stack/pages/02.Documentation/02.compute/docs.de.md

 To transfer the active state of instances (incl.
 RAM/Memory) they need to be 'frozen' prior to the migration.
 During the transfer network packets can get lost.
 It depends on the operating system and application that is being used if connection can be reestablished.

-### Kann ich einer Compute Instanz eine feste interne IP zuweisen??
+### Kann ich einer Compute Instanz eine feste interne IP zuweisen?

 Normalerweise spielen in einer Cloudumgebung feste IPs keine Rolle, da sich die Infrastruktur häufig ändert.
 Ist das nicht gewünscht, kann ich z.B. mit folgendem Heat-Template via unserem SysEleven Stack Orchestration Service einer Maschine eine statische IP zuweisen: